 Another thing to remember is that you will burn more calories off if you weigh more.
 So when a 155 pound person burns off 123 calories, a person weighing 205 pounds will burn off about 163.
 A larger body needs more energy to run.

-Can You Increase the Average Amount of Calories Burned on an Exercise Bike?
+Can You Raise the Average Calorie Burned on an Exercise Bike?

 If you want to burn more than the average amount of calories on a home exercise bike, you will have to cycle more intensely than a moderate practice.
 Cycling alone will not burn off the optimum amount of calories either.
 You will need to maintain a well balanced diet and take care of yourself in other areas as well.
 Here are some tips to increase how many calories you’re burning on an exercise bike: